SC health leaders report ‘significant surge’ in respiratory illnesses - NewsBreak

 The number of RSV outbreaks reported in 2022 are double compared to last year State Epidemiologist Dr. Bell said.

 COVID-19 cases have declined in South Carolina.
-Dr. Bell says all counties are reporting low activity.
+Dr. Bell says all counties are reporting low activity at this time.

 DHEC officials say when there is widespread activity of respiratory illnesses circulating in communities as is currently occurring, it is possible to get sick with one or more of thee illnesses.
 Most people who get sick have mild cases and recover in one to two weeks.